UT Dallas ChessFest 2026: Blindfold Chess Event Guide

 Train knight movement by naming all legal destinations from a random square without opening your eyes.
 If destinations appear before you count, your spatial map is working.
 If you still count files and ranks, return to colors and coordinates.

 Compete early.
 Join online blindfold events to expose weak spots under a clock.
-Players who train daily for 15 minutes beat sporadic hour-long trainers by roughly 3:1 because these skills fade without repetition.
+Players who train daily for 15 minutes beat sporadic hour-long trainers because these skills fade without repetition.
+When you are ready, play a blindfold game against AI to stress-test your progress.

 Keep the ChessFest momentum.
 Attend Dallas-area meetups and workshops to get feedback from titled players.
 Use modular resources to expand patterns for tactics, pawn structures, and typical piece setups.
 Register early for ChessFest 2027 to give your training a firm deadline.